mccre110/CPSC402-Assignments/Assignment4/README.md

-# Testing the CPP Interpreter in Haskell
+# CPSC-402 Assignment 4 (Interpreter for C++)
+## Chase Toyofuku-Souza, Corey McCrea, Ryan Kassab, Eric Lim, Michelle Kutsanov
+## About
+An interpreter for a fragment of the the C++ programming language.
+The interpreter should run programs and correctly perform all their input and output actions.
+It is implemented in Haskell.

+### Files Modified
+- Interpreter.hs

+### Instructions
-To compile run `stack build` and to run all tests do
+- To run on all test files in ./test/good

-    stack test, run
+  - stack test

-To test a particular `program.cc` do
+- To run on a single file

-    stack build
+  - stack build
-    stack exec CPPInterpreter-exe ./test/good/program.cc
+  - stack exec CPPInterpreter-exe <file path>

-For more in why this is important see [here](https://github.com/ChapmanCPSC/compiler-assignments/blob/master/Interpreter/README.md).